Support Us

 Most of the soldiers Beka works with are Russian speakers because they’re from Luhansk and Donetsk oblasts, so Beka understands Russian better than she does Ukrainian.
 But every day she tries to find soldiers who speak Ukrainian to learn a few new words.

-In over two years on the front line, she has learned how to overcome the language barrier.
+In over two years on the front line, Beka has learned how to overcome the language barrier.
 She talks to her fellow soldiers in a mixture of English, Russian and Ukrainian.
-She understands all the tactical medicine terminology in Russian and Ukrainian, but struggles with day-to-day conversations.
+She understands all the tactical medicine terminology in Russian and Ukrainian, but struggles with day-to-day conversation.

-"I’m not making anyone learn English.
-I’m in Ukraine, so I have to speak the language of the people around me," Beka says.
+"I’m not here to make them speak English.
+I’m in Ukraine, I must speak the language of the people around me," Beka says.

 Beka: "Ukrainian is a very krasiva [beautiful] language.
-I really want to learn it, and I definitely will.
-But a little bit later."
+I want to learn it very much, and I will.
+A little bit later."

 Beka’s added a lot of Ukrainian songs to her playlists since coming to Ukraine.
 She loves the national anthem and the Song about the Embroidered Towel [a popular Ukrainian song also known as Rushnychok, or My Dear Mother, based on a poem by Andrii Malyshko – ed.].
 She listens to songs by Kozak System and Klavdiia Petrivna every day.